mward7/NIEM.github.io/training/iepd-developer/scenario-planning/index.md

 {% include icon-list.html links=page.links %}

-In [scenario planning](/reference/iepd/lifecycle/scenario-planning/), the IEPD stakeholders decided and agreed on what will go into the package, and developed one or more diagrams from the following types:
+During [scenario planning](/reference/iepd/lifecycle/scenario-planning/), you meet with the IEPD stakeholders and together decide what information will go into the package.
+You should develop one or more diagrams from the following types:

 ### Use Case Diagram Example